MrUltimateSpiderManMODDER/usm_debug_menu_beta_version/README.md

 Set your progress to any point in the game.

+### Camera

+you can switch camera states Chase, User and SceneAnalizer.

 ## Extending functionality

 If you desire to add any new option(s) to the menu, it's very simple.